EidvydasJ/managment-system-hospital/README.md

 It wasn't very simple to implement everything that I've wanted to.
 At the end of the day, I take all of this work as a huge positive.
 However there are issues worth mentioning before heading towards results and conclusions.

 My biggest nightmare was to operate with the time.
 That includes checking if the appointment is valid, checking the status.
-Luckily, I was able to succeed regardless.
+Luckily, I was able to relatively succeed regardless.
 ```
 import time
 import datetime